 Joint Ventures/Licensing

 There are no compulsory requirements for foreign companies to form a joint venture with a New Zealand entity when starting up operations.
-Some U.S. firms choose for their own strategic reasons to join forces with established New Zealand firms to manufacture and market their products.
-A strategic alliance between U.S. and New Zealand organizations offers partners to access technologies or patented processes owned by the other partner and/or access to their distribution network.
-U.S. companies planning to partner via a strategic alliance are advised to undertake due diligence on prospective partners as well as seeking expert legal advice for Negotiating an Agreement.
+However, some U.S. firms choose to join forces with established New Zealand firms to manufacture and market their products.
+A strategic alliance between U.S. and New Zealand organizations offers partners access to technologies or patented processes owned by the other partner and/or access to their distribution network.
+U.S. companies planning to partner via a strategic alliance are advised to undertake due diligence on prospective partners and to seek expert legal advice for negotiating an agreement.

 Express Delivery